Arachnoiditis Symptoms, Causes, Treatments

-- Direct Tear – Similar to a dural tear, it possible for surgical error to directly tear the arachnoid space.
+- Direct Tear – Similar to a dural tear, it possible for a surgical error to directly tear the arachnoid space.
 This, in turn, can lead to arachnoiditis as well.

 It should be noted that the exact cause of post-surgical arachnoiditis in patients with failed back surgery syndrome may not be well known.
 Some patients with arachnoiditis may also have no symptoms.

 Post laminectomy arachnoiditis does not currently have a cure.
 Direct surgery on the arachnoiditis is not always recommended, because it runs the risk of additional scar tissue.
 Arachnoiditis treatments are instead focused on management, such as medications and steroid injections.